jfaulk3/Quiz-Application/README.md

 # My Quiz Application

 A mobile-first, responsive quiz application.
 Makes use of the trivia api found at https://opentdb.com/.

-This project was created using Create-React-App with Typescript and Bootstrap.
+This project was created to increased familiarity with TypeScript and React.
+BootStraps is used to handle the style of the application.

+Users are presented with a page to pick their quiz settings.
+Upon starting the game, they will receive questions based on the settings they chose when the application started.